Ulmus 'Lobel': Pests and diseases

 'Lobel' was rated 4 out of 5 ("good") in the Netherlands for its resistance to Dutch elm disease.
 However, in trials conducted by the Istituto per la Protezione delle Piante, Italy, 'Lobel' suffered 50% defoliation and 35.5% dieback when inoculated with unnaturally high concentrations of the fungal pathogen, compared with 2.8% and 1.2% resp. for 'Sapporo Autumn Gold'.

 Owing to the U. wallichiana in its ancestry, young specimens of 'Lobel' proved particularly susceptible to elm yellows (phloem necrosis) in trials in Italy.

 Cultivation

-Following the development and release of cultivars such as 'Columella' more resistant to Dutch elm disease, planting is no longer recommended wherever the disease is prevalent.
-Moreover, 'Lobel' was originally propagated by grafting onto U. glabra rootstocks, which has proven an unsatisfactory combination in the Netherlands leading to graft failures in maturity.
-Graft failure is the commonest cause of elm death in Amsterdam.
-Sales of 'Lobel' in the Netherlands declined from over 12,000 in 1989 to 1,100 in 2004.

-However, 'Lobel' is particularly resistant to sea winds, and was accordingly planted in large numbers in the coastal provinces in The Netherlands and by Portsmouth City Council in the late 1980s, notably to replace the Huntingdon Elms lost in the Great Storm of 1987 along the Ladies' Mile on Southsea Common.
+'Lobel' is particularly resistant to sea winds, and was accordingly planted in large numbers in the coastal provinces in The Netherlands and by Portsmouth City Council in the late 1980s, notably to replace the Huntingdon Elms lost in the Great Storm of 1987 along the Ladies' Mile on Southsea Common.
 There are also large plantings at Ealing and Primrose Hill, London, Brighton & Hove, and Havant.
 'Lobel' was included in trials in Canberra, Australia, started in 1988 but has not thrived in that environment.

-'Lobel' was introduced to North America in 1991 when Heybroek donated material to the North Central Regional PI Station, Iowa State University, but the tree is not known to have been commercially released there.
+The tree was introduced to North America in 1991 when Heybroek donated material to the North Central Regional PI Station, Iowa State University, but the tree is not known to have been commercially released there.
+It has also been planted in Christchurch, New Zealand, 95 specimens appearing in the Council elm list.